RawIron/jekyll-rawiron.github.io/_posts/2019-01-21-s3-encrypted.markdown

 _rclone_ is the tool to transfer the data between the client and the cloud storage.

-### Setup

 ### Transfer Data

 Copy the encrypted data to the cloud.
-Use md5 hashes for file comparison.

 {% highlight bash %}
-rclone copy ~/cloud-encrypted storage:private-data
+rclone copy ~/cloud-encrypted s3-ca:private-data-storage-<unique-id>
 {% endhighlight %}

 Restore the encrypted data from the cloud.

 {% highlight bash %}
-rclone copy storage:private-data ~/cloud-encrypted
+rclone copy s3-ca:private-data-storage-<unique-id> ~/cloud-encrypted
 {% endhighlight %}

+Use md5 hashes for file comparison.

 [s3-create-bucket]: http://notes.webutvikling.org/add-s3-bucket-using-awscli-example/
 [rclone-home]: https://rclone.org/